-- 1. Register their dependents online in People First; - 2.
-Select the correct family coverage tier for each plan selected to cover dependents; - 3.
-Enroll each dependent in the appropriate plan, and; - 4.
+- 1. Register your dependents online in People First at https://peoplefirst.myflorida.com, and - 2.
+Select the correct family coverage tier for each plan selected to cover dependents, and - 3.
+Enroll each dependent in the appropriate plan, and - 4.
 Click the Complete Enrollment button in People First.

 In accordance with Chapter 60P, Florida Administrative Code, your dependents must meet specific eligibility requirements to be covered under State Group Insurance plans.
-Eligible dependents include:
+For purposes of this Contract, the definition of eligible dependents includes the following: